Sources: Raiders to hire McDaniels as new coach

 McDaniels played a key role in the development of rookie quarterback Mac Jones in 2021.

-McDaniels has consistently said in recent years that a goal was to become a head coach again, but he was also selective in what opportunities enticed him.
+McDaniels had consistently said in recent years that his goal was to become a head coach again, but he was also selective in what opportunities enticed him.
 A key factor was being able to work with a personnel chief with whom he knows well, and Ziegler fits the bill.

-Patriots head coach Bill Belichick, who was named the Pro Football Writers of America executive of the year in 2021, noted multiple times over the course of the season that Ziegler was leading the personnel staff.
+Patriots head coach Bill Belichick, who was named the Pro Football Writers of America's Executive of the Year in 2021, noted multiple times over the course of the season that Ziegler was leading the personnel staff.

 Scouting consultant Eliot Wolf, who interviewed for multiple GM openings this offseason, was often at Ziegler's side during games and is a candidate to fill his void.